The Wrong Trousers: Release and reception

 The Wrong Trousers was voted as the eighteenth-best British television show by the British Film Institute.
-The film has an approval rating of 100% on Rotten Tomatoes, based on 26 reviews, and an average score of 9.1/10.
+The film has an approval rating of 100% on Rotten Tomatoes, based on 26 reviews, and an average score of 9.1 out of 10.
 The critical consensus reads, "An endearing and meticulous showcase of stop motion animation, The Wrong Trousers also happens to be laugh-out-loud funny."
+The film was awarded the Grand Prix at the Tampere Film Festival, and the Grand Prix at the World Festival of Animated film – Animafest Zagreb in 1994.
+The Wrong Trousers won the Academy Award for Best Animated Short Film in 1994.